-Google Chromecast allows you to wirelessly watch almost anything that you can bring up on your computer’s Chrome browser on your TV.
+Google Chromecast allows you to mirror your Chrome browser on a computer to your TV.

 You can power it using the included AC adapter, or plug the power cable into a USB port on your TV.
 Although slightly less convenient, you might get better results when using the AC adapter, since the power coming out of many TV's is poor quality.
 For my testing, I used the AC adapter.

-During setup, the Chromecast acts as its own Wi-Fi network, which allows you to connect to it from your computer and to enter your Wi-Fi password.
-This much easier to do using your laptop than using a remote ala Apple TV or Roku!
+During setup, the Chromecast acts as its own Wi-Fi network.
+As part of the setup process, you'll have to connect to it from your computer or mobile device and to enter your Wi-Fi password.

 After setup, my Chromecast required a firmware update, which took a few minutes, but was not difficult.

-Next, install the Chromecast pluign in your browser and you’ll be ready to go.
+Next, install the Chromecast plugin in your desktop Chrome browser and you'll be ready to go.
+For mobile, see below.

 The first thing I tried was to watch video from the CBS.com website.
 Once I got there, I pressed the “Chromecast” icon in my Chrome browser, and the video appeared on my TV screen!
 I was watching "The Big Bang Theory" in no time!
 Picture quality was excellent, in full HD.

 Next, I tried YouTube with no problems.
 After that, I watched some Amazon Instant Videos I had purchased previously.
 It worked great!

 That is why I like Chromecast so much.
 It lets you watch almost anything that you can see in a computer's browser window (but not a phone or tablet, more later).
 You don't have to worry about whether there is an app provided by Roku or Apple.
 You can watch almost anything from the Internet on your TV, if you are using a laptop or desktop computer.
 A lot of video content (for example, the network sites and the free Hulu Plus site) are blocked for phones and tablets, so if you mirror your iPad to your TV using Apple TV, you don’t get that content.